Aşubcan Kadın: Life

 Daughter of a Bulgarian delegate and born in 1793, Aşubcan, called also Aşubican, entered in Mahmud II's harem on 1808, and was given the title of "Fifth Kadin" (consorts).
-On 5 July 1809 she gave birth her first daughter, Ayşe Sultan, Who died on February 1810.
+On 5 July 1809 she gave birth her first daughter, Ayşe Sultan, Who died in February 1810.
 On 16 June 1811 she gave birth to her second daughter Saliha Sultan in the Topkapı Palace.
 Traditional birth ceremony was arranged in the imperial harem, which was attended by Mahmud's mother, wives, and sisters.
 On this occasion Valide sultan Nakşidil Sultan presented Aşubcan with presents.
 She was followed a year later by a third daughter, Şah Sultan, born on 22 May 1812, who died at the age of two in September 1814.

 She was then elevated to the title of "Fourth Kadin", and later to the title of "Third Kadin" and at end "Second Kadın".
 In 1834, her daughter married Damat Gürcü Halil Rifat Pasha, and went to live in Fındıklı Palace.